OceanGlidersCommunity/Oxygen_SOP/sections/acknowledgement.md

 Tom Hull was supported by “Alternative framework to assess marine ecosystem functioning in shelf seas" (https://projects.noc.ac.uk/altereco/).
 AlterEco represents a pilot study of a novel monitoring framework to deliver improved spatiotemporal understanding of key shelf sea ecosystem drivers through the use of autonomous systems, primarily underwater gliders.
 It was funded by the UK National Environment Research Council (NERC), the UK government’s Department for Environment, Food and Rural Affairs (Defra), the World Wide Fund for Nature (WWF) grant numbers NE/P013899/1, NE/P013902/2, NE/P013740/1 and NE/P013864/1.

-This work also contributes to the MOOSE network, which is funded by the CNRS-INSU and the French Ministry for Education and Research (ILICO).
+This work also contributes to the Mediterranean Ocean Observing System for the Environment (MOOSE), which is funded by the CNRS-INSU and the French Ministry for Education and Research (ILICO Research Infrastructure).